 Hyperview Rack Security lets you visualize and interact with rack door access controls for security-enabled racks.
-It is a separately licensed set of features that are only available for Rack Security-licensed instances, and only apply towards security-enabled racks.
+It is a separately licensed set of features that are only available for Rack Security-licensed instances, and only apply to security-enabled racks.
 For compatibility information see Supported hardware.

 To confirm if you have a Rack Security license, check the License page (Settings → License, Administrator-only).